DoodlebugPT/DoodlebugPT/README.md

 Proshippers

-Ships in general (by that, I mean shipping your avatar/character with me/my pony personally.) also shipcourse DNI!
+Ships in general (by that, I mean shipping your avatar/character with me/my pony personally.) also shipping discourse DNI!
 I am very uncomfortable with the topic of shipping in general, and would rather not discuss it.

 S/H jokes, suicide jokes, slurs (ESPECIALLY ones you can’t reclaim).